Cultural Associations in the Dorset AONB

 Turner, Constable and Paul Nash are just a few of the many artists associated with Dorset, while Gustav Holst captured the character of the Dorset heathlands in his work ‘Egdon Heath'.
 Such cultural associations, both past, present and future, offer a source of inspiration to us all and may help develop new ways of understanding the AONB.

 Cultural Associations continue to be the inspiration for artists, writers and events today.
-Check out the events listing for any art and craft inspired events to take part in.
+Check out our Drawing Inspirations project from a few years ago, or look at the events listing for any art and craft inspired events coming up which you can take part in.